The Echternach Gospels

 The illuminated manuscript known as the Echternach or Willibrord Gospels is an 8th-century Hiberno-Saxon insular Gospel Book from the library of the monastery of Echternach in Luxembourg, written during the period 690-715 CE.

 One of many Irish-made illuminated manuscripts, this work of religious art currently resides in the Bibliothèque Nationale in Paris (MS Lat.
 9389).
-This early Christian illustrated Biblical text is believed to have been written by the same monk or scribe that created the Durham Gospels - the late 7th century illuminated manuscript held by the Durham Cathedral Library (MS A.II.17).
+A masterpiece of medieval Christian art, this early illustrated Biblical text is believed to have been written by the same monk or scribe that created the Durham Gospels - the late 7th century illuminated manuscript held by the Durham Cathedral Library (MS A.II.17).

 ILLUSTRATED GOSPEL TEXTS